Galois actions on homotopy groups: Review of pro-algebraic homotopy types

 for all $ x\in \Ob(G)$, such that the following diagram commutes, for all $x,y \in \Ob(G)$:

+[If we reversed our order of composition in Definition \ref{alggpddef}, this would be the same as a natural transformation of functors of categories enriched in affine $k$-schemes.]

-A morphism $f:G \to H$ of pro-algebraic groupoids is said to be an equivalence if there exists a morphism $g:H \to G$ such that $fg$ and $gf$ are both naturally isomorphic to identity morphisms.
-This is the same as saying that for all $y \in \Ob(H)$, there exists $x \in \Ob(G)$ such that $H(f(x),y)(k)$ is non-empty (essential surjectivity), and that for all $x_1,x_2 \in \Ob(G)$, $G(x,y) \to G(f(x_1),f(x_2) )$ is an isomorphism. \end{definition}
+A morphism $f\co G \to H$ of pro-algebraic groupoids is said to be an equivalence if there exists a morphism $g\co H \to G$ such that $fg$ and $gf$ are both naturally isomorphic to identity morphisms.
+This is the same as saying that for all $y \in \Ob(H)$, there exists $x \in \Ob(G)$ such that $H(f(x),y)(k)$ is non-empty (essential surjectivity), and that for all $x_1,x_2 \in \Ob(G)$, $G(x_1,x_2) \to H(f(x_1),f(x_2) )$ is an isomorphism. \end{definition}

-\begin{definition} Given a pro-algebraic groupoid $G$, define a finite-dimensional linear $G$-representation to be a functor $\rho:G \to \mathrm{FDVect}_k$ respecting the algebraic structure.
-Explicitly, this consists of a set $\{V_x\}_{x \in \Ob(G)}$ of finite-dimensional $k$-vector spaces, together with morphisms $\rho_{xy}:G(x,y) \to \Hom(V_y,V_x)$ of affine schemes, respecting the multiplication and identities.
+\begin{definition} Given a pro-algebraic groupoid $G$, define a \emph{finite-dimensional linear} $G$-\emph{representation} to be a functor $\rho$ from $G$ to the category of finite-dimensional $k$-vector spaces, respecting the algebraic structure.
+Explicitly, this consists of a set $\{V_x\}_{x \in \Ob(G)}$ of finite-dimensional $k$-vector spaces, together with morphisms $\rho_{xy}\co G(x,y) \to \Hom(V_y,V_x)$ of affine schemes, respecting the multiplication and identities.

-A morphism $f:(V,\rho)\to (W,\varrho)$ of $G$-representations consists of $f_x \in \Hom(V_x,W_x)$ such that
+A morphism $f\co (V,\rho)\to (W,\varrho)$ of $G$-representations consists of $f_x \in \Hom(V_x,W_x)$ such that

 \end{definition}